-- Use channels 1, 6, 11 in the 2.4 GHz frequency band when APs are deployed on the live network and the Bluetooth system is enabled.
+- Use channels 1, 6, or 11 in the 2.4 GHz frequency band when APs are deployed on the live network and the Bluetooth system is enabled.
 Most of the time, BLE devices only provide broadcast services.
-As defined by the BLE protocol, BLE devices use three 2 MHz channels with the frequencies of 2402 MHz, 2426 MHz, and 2048 MHz as the advertising channels.
-The three channels are different from channels 1, 6, 11 (whose center frequencies are 2412 MHz, 2437 MHz, and 2462MHz, respectively) that are commonly used in a WLAN. - Improve the deployment density of APs.
+As defined by the BLE protocol, BLE devices use three 2 MHz channels with the frequencies of 2,402 MHz, 2,426 MHz, and 2,048 MHz as the advertising channels.
+The three channels are different from channels 1, 6, and 11 (with center frequencies of 2,412 MHz, 2,437 MHz, and 2,462 MHz, respectively), which are commonly used in a WLAN. - Improve the deployment density of APs.
 APs' 2.4 GHz radio and Bluetooth radio are enabled alternately.
-That is, for two adjacent APs, one AP is enabled with the 2.4 GHz radio but disabled with the Bluetooth radio, while the other AP is enabled with the Bluetooth radio but disabled with the 2.4 GHz radio.
+That is, for two adjacent APs, one AP is enabled with the 2.4 GHz radio but disabled with the Bluetooth radio, while the other AP is enabled with the Bluetooth radio.